University of Ottawa: Academics

-The University of Ottawa is a research university, and a member of the Association of Universities and Colleges of Canada.
+The University of Ottawa is a research university and a member of the Association of Universities and Colleges of Canada.
 It functions on a semester system, operating fall/winter and spring/summer sessions.
 Undergraduate programs comprise the majority of the school's enrolment, with 39,770 full-time and part-time undergraduate students, compared to 8,128 graduate students in fall 2022.
 Excluding Saint Paul, the university conferred 7,449 bachelor's and professional degrees, 208 doctoral degrees, 1,815 master's degrees in 2015.

 The university also offers students the opportunity to earn credits while studying abroad, through student exchange programs, and summer programs.
 The university has exchange agreements with over 250 institutions in over 52 countries.

 Bilingualism and biculturalism

 The Official Languages and Bilingualism Institute, a language institute affiliated with the university, is housed at Hamelin Hall.

 As of 2016, the university was the world's largest English-French bilingual university.
 The university is one of the three bilingual universities in Ontario that is not federated with a larger university.
 Since its inception the university has seen itself as fostering English-French bilingualism.
 However, bilingualism was only made an official university policy in 1965 when the Government of Ontario passed An Act respecting Université d'Ottawa through the Legislative Assembly of Ontario.
 Section 4 of that Act specifically states that an object and purpose of the university is "to further bilingualism and biculturalism and to preserve and develop French culture in Ontario", and "to further ...
 Christian principles".
 Despite that law, these parts of the university's mandate are now arguably superseded by the 1982 Canadian Charter of Rights and Freedoms, which constitutionalizes multiculturalism (not biculturalism) and freedom of religion.

 The university operates the Official Languages and Bilingualism Institute (OLBI).
 The OLBI was officially opened on 1 July 2007, replacing its predecessor, the Second Language Institute.
 Both institutes promoted English-French bilingualism, although the OLBI holds an expanded mandate, to strengthen research, innovation and outreach efforts in official languages and bilingualism.
 The university is a member of the Association of Universities of the Canadian Francophonie, an association which promotes post-secondary education and research in French.

 While the university maintains bilingualism as an official policy, students need not be bilingual.
 Instead, most courses and programs are offered in both languages.
-As of April 2023, the percentage of students who used French as their primary language of education was at 30 percent (14,218 students), while the number of students which use English as their primary language for education was 70 percent (33,680 students).
-As of March 2009, 68.6 percent of professors in bilingual positions were considered to be actively bilingual, while bilingual staff comprised 91.5 percent.
+As of April 2023, the percentage of students who used French as their primary language of education was at 30 per cent (14,218 students), while the number of students which use English as their primary language for education was 70 per cent (33,680 students).
+As of March 2009, 68.6 per cent of professors in bilingual positions were considered to be actively bilingual, while bilingual staff comprised 91.5 per cent.